Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 ☐ Current pricing (if launched): $_________

-Tool: Spreadsheet.
-Four columns: Service, Client Value/ROI, Your Price (20% of value), Launch Price (75% of calculated).
+☐ Gap (launch price - current): $_________Tool: use a spreadsheet with four columns: Service, Client Value/ROI, Your Price (20% of value), and Launch Price (75% of that calculated amount).

-Time: 1-2 hours to calculate properly
+Time: plan for 1–2 hours to run the numbers properly.

 Step 2: The 12-Month Pricing Plan

-CRITICAL: The Referral Audit Gate (MUST PASS BEFORE STEP 2)
+CRITICAL: The Referral Audit Gate (must pass before Step 2).

-Fail Criteria: They say “price,” “cheap,” “good deal,” “affordable,” “budget-friendly.”
+Fail criteria: they mention “price,” “cheap,” “good deal,” “affordable,” or “budget-friendly.”

 The Timeline: